SharePoint/sp-dev-docs/docs/solution-guidance/onedrive-for-business-customization-sharepoint-add-in.md

 WebJob environment variables
 ----------------------------

-One of the interesting things about the WebJobs are that they are running under a Azure web sites, but their execution location is slightly different than normal web sites in Azure.
+One of the interesting things about the WebJobs are that they are running under a Azure websites, but their execution location is slightly different than normal websites in Azure.
 What I mean with this is that if you deploy any additional files or assets together with the WebJob to the Azure, you might run into challenges if you assume that you can reference those assets directly using classic relative paths in the WebJob code.

-In this case we had one JavaScript file and few files for the custom theme, which were deployed to the Azure web site, so that they could be uploaded to the SharePoint sites as needed.
-You can see those files in the Azure if you extend the Files branch under specific web site.
+In this case we had one JavaScript file and few files for the custom theme, which were deployed to the Azure website, so that they could be uploaded to the SharePoint sites as needed.
+You can see those files in the Azure if you extend the Files branch under specific website.

 ![The Server Explorer expanded the nested objects Websites, vesaj-od4bconf, Files, Resources, Themes, Garage, and displays files in the Garage folder.](media/Recipes/OD4BCustomization/azure-web-site.png)

-Typically in Azure web sites, you could reference to those files by using following format
+Typically in Azure websites, you could reference to those files by using following format

     string path = HostingEnvironment.MapPath(
         string.Format("~/{0}", "Resources/OneDriveConfiguration.js"));

 Since WebJobs are however executed in different location and not in the context of IIS, above reference to file would not work, since mapping would fail from the context of the WebJob process.
 This is where WebJob specific environment variables can help.
-In the reference solution case, we used WebJob specific environment variable WEBROOT_PATH to gain access on the associated web site folder.
+In the reference solution case, we used WebJob specific environment variable WEBROOT_PATH to gain access on the associated website folder.

     string jsFile = Path.Combine(
         Environment.GetEnvironmentVariable("WEBROOT_PATH"),